dinaTheo/StreamflowForecastingNN-DynFus/README.md

 # StreamflowForecastingNN-DynFus

+## Introduction
-This is the repository with the code for an LSTM-based dynamic feature fusion model for streamflow forecasting.
+This is the repository with the code for the LSTM-based dynamic feature fusion models for streamflow forecasting.

-The structure of the project is the following:
+The project follows this structure:

+'
 .
 ├── Data
 │   ├── Final-data